 - Rapadura Sugar - Rapadura Sugar is made from evaporated cane juice, which means it is much less processed than white sugar or brown sugar but still behaves much like regular cane sugar.

-- Free-range Egg - the egg needs to be room temperature so it can homogenise harmoniously with the butter (which also needs to be room temp).
+- Free-range Large Eggs - the egg needs to be room temperature so it can homogenise harmoniously with the butter (which also needs to be room temp).

 - Vanilla Extract - probably the thing I love most about baking is smelling the vanilla extract!